uppedtrout/Better-config/README.md

 I walked cautiously to the first and, picking up a long twig, lifted the robe from the tangle of weeds and thorns.
 All that remained of the priest was a pool of slime, like green oil, and the smell of a body lain long to rot in the sun.
-Such a stench nearly overpowered me, but I was resolute to find the others, to see if the same fortune had also befallen them.Downloaded from www.holybooks.com Walking back up the slope that I had so fearfully run down only moments ago, I came across yet another of the dark priests, in identical condition to the first.
+Such a stench nearly overpowered me, but I was resolute to find the others, to see if the same fortune had also befallen them.
+Walking back up the slope that I had so fearfully run down only moments ago, I came across yet another of the dark priests, in identical condition to the first.
 I kept walking, passing more of the robes as I went, not venturing to overturn them any longer.
 Then, I